 If your air conditioner was installed before 2010 and you don’t know what R22 is then you should probably read up.
 R22 refrigerant is a chemical that keeps the air coming from your air conditioning system cool, so it’s unquestionably incredibly vital.
-Most air conditioning units older than 10 years utilize an AC refrigerant called R22 that’s commonly known as Freon*, and is noted by the EPA as HCFC-22.
-In this article, we’ll use the name R22.
-This refrigerant was introduced in the 1950s and became the predominant AC refrigerant in the residential heating and cooling industry.
+Most air conditioning units older than 10 years utilize an AC refrigerant called R22 that’s commonly recognized as Freon*, and is noted by the EPA as HCFC-22.
+In this blog, we’ll use the name R22.
+This refrigerant was introduced in the 1950s and became the main AC refrigerant in the residential heating and cooling industry.

 The Montreal Protocol